 This Leverhulme-funded project examines the history of NGOs in Britain since 1945.
-It has run from May 2008 and will be completed in October 2011.
+It ran from May 2008 to October 2011.

 Leads: Matthew Hilton, Nick Crowson

 The history of post-war Britain can only be properly understood with reference to the phenomenon of non-governmental organisations (NGOs).
 They have been right at the heart of every major socio-political initiative: from environmentalism to consumerism; from international aid to human rights; on identity issues such as age, gender, race, religion, disability and sexuality; and on social policy issues such as homelessness, education, child protection and mental health.
 NGOs as a sector have transcended the categorisations of left and right, progressive and reactionary, and have constructed networks of activism that reach from the face-to-face work of awareness raising groups, to major international lobbying organisations.
 Look to any major issue of the last sixty years, and NGOs will be there, mobilising supporters, shaping the terms of debate, and influencing policy outcomes.

 This project examines the history of NGOs in Britain since 1945.
 It will offer an overview of the NGO sector in late 20th century Britain.
 It will also address questions regarding the specific dynamics of NGO influence within three key sectors: international aid and development, environmentalism and homelessness thereby enabling evaluation of the main characteristics and role of the sector as well as its socio-political influence.
 The project seeks to understand better the power of NGOs, not simply in terms of influencing legislative change, but also as forces impacting upon the way society perceives itself, conceptualises its problems, and selecting the solutions with which to address them.
 We need to appreciate and analyse the great themes that are played out within the stories of NGOs: professionalisation; secularisation; identity politics and the equality agenda; democracy; the role of government; and citizenship.